tanyaweaver/python-dev-accelerator/_sources/assignments/day01/sublime_as_ide.txt

 should be introspected for symbol definitions.

 The ``python_package_paths`` setting allows designating additional paths that will be searched for Python packages containing symbols.
+By pointing this at the ``site-packages`` directory of my project virtualenv, I get autocompletion for any package I install in this project with ``pip``.

 .. image:: /_static/tab_completion.png
     :width: 600px